CA SB 219: A Guide to California’s Climate Disclosure Rule

 3. Align with TCFD Reporting

-Climate risk reporting under SB 219 is built on a report or explain basis, where companies must report in line with TCFD to the best of their ability and explain any gaps and how they plan to fill them.
-Conduct a gap assessment in 2025, using Good.Lab’s Climate Risk Readiness, to determine gaps in current reporting and what gaps can be filled before the first year’s report and create a plan to fill in the remaining reporting gaps before the next reporting cycle in 2028.
+SB 219 follows a “report or explain” approach, meaning companies must disclose in line with TCFD as much as possible and explain any gaps, including how they plan to address them.
+In 2025, use Good.Lab’s Climate Risk Readiness solution to conduct a gap assessment, identify what can be addressed ahead of the first report, and build a roadmap to close remaining gaps before the next cycle in 2028.

 4. Engage with Suppliers